stepcellwolf/unicis-tech/pages/resume.md

 Is an awareness wizard application to deliver to any end-users, companies, mobile providers, etc. security solution for their mobile and portable devices that run Android.

-### Training

-Designed and delivered training in Macedonian Court Houses for Digital Signing and Digital Certifications.

 ## PUBLICATIONS

 ### Books